Image 1 of 1

-Online High Beginner Tagalog Tuesday 6:00pm - 7:00pm PT (June 3rd to July 8th) The class size is 3-6 students.
+Online Low Intermediate Tagalog Tuesday 6:00pm - 7:00pm PT (July 14th to August 18th) The class size is 3-6 students.
 Instructor: Joy

-đź“… Course Dates
+๐ Course Dates

-Format: Online (Zoom), small group
+Format: Online via Zoom, small group

 Schedule: Weekly sessions

-👥 Who This Course Is For
+๐ฅ Who This Course Is For

-This class is designed for students who have completed Beginner Tagalog (levels 1–2) or equivalent.
-You should already be familiar with basic sentence patterns, common verbs in the actor-focus form, and present/past/future tenses.
-This is the perfect next step for learners who can speak in simple sentences and want to build longer conversations, ask questions, and navigate everyday life in Tagalog with more ease.
+This course is the next step for learners who can already speak in simple sentences and are ready to build longer conversations, ask and answer more detailed questions, and navigate everyday situations in Tagalog with greater ease and confidence.

-📖 What You’ll Learn
+๐ What Youโll Learn

-🌍 Themes and Topics May Include:
+๐ Themes and Topics May Include

 Shopping, dining out, and daily routines